 The vent and drain assembly must be installed to assure proper operation of the unit.
-Figure 2 shows the proper installation of the vent and drain assembly for both horizontal and downflow applications.
+Figure 2 shows the proper installation of the vent and drain assembly over the vent outlet on the exterior of the corner panel.
 The fasteners used to secure the vent and drain assembly have been included in the kit.
 The following list summarizes the requirements for the location of the vent system termination: